Lacrymology/states/ejabberd/doc/usage.rst

 ------------------------------

-After the installation is finished, you can change all settings in :doc:`/ejabberd/doc/index` web administrator interface by login in one of the :ref:`pillar-ejabberd-hostnames` in ``/admin`` path.
+After the installation is finished, you can change all settings in :doc:`index` web administrator interface by login in one of the :ref:`pillar-ejabberd-hostnames` in ``/admin`` path.
 Use the credential defined in :ref:`pillar-ejabberd-admins`.